mozilla/infernyx/README.md

  * unpin
  * block

-## Tiles Object
+## Tile Object

+The payload from Firefox includes the `tiles` key which has as value an array of tile objects.
+This section describes the schema for tile objects found in this array.

-These are the paramters it can have:
+These are the parameters a tile object can have:

  * id
  * url